The Soldier's Details

 John’s nephew, Bruce Slayter worked for Basil Clarke’s son, Noel Clarke.
 Bruce and his brother Tim farm at Wooroloo.
 Another brother currently owns the original Robinson home with 36 acres.
 The original property was 500 acres.

 Isabel and John Robinson divorced four years later at the end of 1950.
-The marriage had been unhappy as was the divorce.
+The marriage had been unhappy and ended in divorce.
 Sadly for John, he left all his hopes and dreams for the future behind in WA and moved to South Australia.

 Below: John’s sister Mary Robinson marries with her brother John as best man.